 You’ll be glad to know that buying gold coins is simple, safe, and can often be done with minimal paperwork.
-There are a few things you should know about buying gold coins, so let’s look at some of the key points.
+There are a few things you should know about buying gold coins before you get started.

 Any reputable gold dealer will say this: as with any investment, there is never a guarantee that you’ll make money.
 However, countless investors have been quite successful in buying gold coins, particularly those who trade portions of their holdings when it is favorable to do so.
 While any savvy investor won’t put all their eggs in one basket, building a robust portfolio that contains gold coins can be a very prudent move.